caos/boom/docs/sso-examples.md

 # Grafana

+In the IDP used for auth there has to be a registered client with clientID and clientSecret, whereas there also has to be a registered redirectURI.
+This redirectURI should be *domain-for-grafana*/login/*id*, for example with google: "https://grafana.example.caos.ch/login/google".

 All configuration for SSO is under the "auth"-attribute, whereas the domain has to be set correctly so that the redirect works correctly:

 ```yaml